saburo/LineProfile/README.md

 #### Developmental:
  * Display sampling area for area sampling
  * Display sampling spots for area sampling
- * Normalize distance of `Profile Line 2` to `Profile Line 1`
+ * Normalize distance (x) of `Profile Line 2` to `Profile Line 1`

+## Options
+* Export profile data as a text file (csv, tab deliminated)
+* Import/Export profile line

 ## Other features
-* Display a white marker on a profile line which indicates current cursor position in the profile line plot.
+* Display a white marker on a profile line which indicates current cursor position in the profile line plot
-* Display tie lines that represent projected positions of features (data point) on a profile line.
+* Display tie lines that represent projected positions of features (data point) on a profile line
-* Seconday profile line.
+* Seconday profile line
+* Save plot as a image (PDF, PNG, JPG, SVG)

 ## Licence
 See the [LICENSE](LICENSE) file for license rights and limitations (GNU v3.0).